peaBerberian/wasp-hls/README.md

     The units/scale indicated by this tag will be preferred over the real media time in the player APIs.
   - [X] EXT-X-BYTERANGE: Used for range requests
+  - [X] EXT-X-PLAYLIST-TYPE: Used To know if a Playlist may be refreshed
+  - [X] EXT-X-TARGETDURATION: Useful for heuristics for playlist refresh
   - EXT-X-MAP:
     - [X] URI: Used to fetch the initialization segment if one is present
     - [X] BYTERANGE: To perform a range request for the initialization segment